-Purcell are Heritage Consultants for the revitalization of the State Theatre in Hong Kong, a seminal Modernist building in North Point district, once known as “Little Shanghai”.
+The State Theatre, built in Hong Kong's early post-war years, is to be restored and renewed.
+Purcell are Heritage Consultants for this revitalization of the seminal Modernist building in North Point district, once known as “Little Shanghai”.

 Designed by Architects George W. Grey and S.F.
 Lew and built in 1952, the State Theatre is grade I-listed and despite years of redevelopment nearby, it has managed to retain its strong visual presence due to its prominent position alongside the Hong Kong Tramway and its long, easterly vista.
 Since the building’s opening in 1952, it has paved the way in promoting performance art and culture in Hong Kong.